 Carnation flower strings

-With the left over flowers we made extra strings of flowers.
+With the leftover blooms we made strings of flowers.
 They look fun, fresh and modern hanging in a jumble on the wall.

 All photography and styling by Lisa Tilse for We Are Scout.

-Follow Jodie’s instructions and you can easily make these amazing fresh flower garlands for your next party or event.
+Follow Jodie’s instructions and you can easily make these amazing fresh flower decorations for your next party or event.
 Seriously impressive!
 And don’t forget to tag us on Instagram: @we_are_scout_lisa and @jodiemcgregorflowers.

-If you’re in Sydney pop in and visit Jodie and her lovely Jodie McGregor Flowers team in Annandale, and pick up an armful of the freshest, beautifully chosen blooms.
+If you’re in Sydney pop in and visit Jodie and her lovely Jodie McGregor Flowers team at 123 Johnston Street Annandale, and pick up an armful of the freshest, carefully chosen blooms.
 Or visit their website to shop online.